cgtygrss/no-show-prediction/README.md

 ### Key Features

+*   **Automated Data Loading**: Automatically downloads the dataset from Kaggle if not found locally.
 *   **Data Cleaning**: Handles missing values, renames columns for consistency, and filters out invalid data (e.g., negative ages).
 *   **Feature Engineering**: Extracts meaningful features from date columns (e.g., day of the week, month) and calculates the waiting time between scheduling and the appointment.
 *   **Visualization**: Generates exploratory data analysis (EDA) plots to visualize relationships between features and the target variable (saved as PNG files).